lajanki/quote_randomizer/README.md

 --bot song
   * Generates a song lyric and posts to Twitter.
 Requires access tokens and API keys from Twitter.

-Maintenance commands:
+### Maintenance commands:
 --init-song
   * Changes the status codes for the lyrics table back to initial values.

 --set-song <name>
-  * Sets the given song to be the next one read by the --song -switch.
+  * Sets the given song to be the next one read by the --song switch.
 See the 'search' column of the lyrics table for valid names.

 --find-duplicates
   * Prints the first instance of quotes having a duplicate in the database.